Peñarol: Home Uniform

+Alternative Uniform

+Regarding the alternative uniform, it is believed that the first one used was a checkered jersey in 1891, similar to the primary kit worn two years later, with black and orange checks.
+Since then, different models have been used, including a horizontally striped jersey in 1984, a yellow shirt with black shorts in 1987, as well as all-black, gray, or all-yellow kits worn in recent decades.
+Additionally, jerseys of different colours have been used for international matches, especially during the 1960s and 1970s.
+In 2010, a golden shirt with a black collar began to be used as an alternative.
+As a third uniform, the jersey first worn in 1891, split vertically, black on the right and black-and-yellow stripes on the left, was also used.

+On February 4, 2013, new models were presented, featuring a black kit and a yellow kit as alternatives.

 Inspiration for Romanian club FC Brașov

 Peñarol inspired Romanian club FC Brașov to change its official colors in December 1966 from white and blue to yellow and black.
 The change came following a tournament of Romania's Olympic football team in Uruguay.
 After a match with Peñarol, Csaba Györffy, player at FC Brașov, received from Peñarol's captain Alberto Spencer the shirt with which he played.
 Györffy was fascinated by the combination of yellow and black stripes and decided at the return in the country to wear the shirt during his training sessions with the team.
 The decision to change the colors of the club was taken by coach Silviu Ploeşteanu, who considered that, in the new colors, the team will be seen better on the field.
 Since January 1967, the team from Brașov has yellow-black as official colors, recalling Peñarol.